kodexArg/django-kmportal/README.md

 This project utilizes the following primary packages and libraries:

-- Django: A high-level Python web framework that allows for clean, rapid development.
+- **Django**: A high-level Python web framework that allows for clean, rapid development.
 - mysqlclient: A Python DB API-2.0 compliant interface to MySQL.
 - python-dotenv: A package that makes it easy to work with environment variables, particularly useful for handling application secrets.
-- django-allauth: A comprehensive Django package that handles user authentication, including social login with OAuth providers.
+- **django-allauth**: A comprehensive Django package that handles user authentication, including social login with OAuth providers.
 - pytest: A robust Python testing framework, making it easy to write simple and scalable test cases.
 - gunicorn: A Python WSGI HTTP Server for UNIX.
 - whitenoise: A library for simplified static file serving for Python web apps.
 - loguru: A library that provides a straightforward and powerful logging for Python.
-- beautifulsoup4: A library for pulling data out of HTML and XML files, useful in web scraping.
-- Django-livereload-server: A Django app that integrates livereload with the Django development server.
 - Pillow: A Python Imaging Library, handy for adding image processing capabilities to your Python interpreter.
+- **django-tailwind** with **Flowbite**.
+A perfect pairing for Django, especially in this project that relies on components (template tags)...
+And no, I'm not going to admit that I don't get along with javascript and I'm always looking for ways to avoid it.
+Fallacies...

 Please note that the specific packages and libraries required for your project may vary based on the features and functionalities you choose to implement.